 There is a range of shared DNA that is typical for each relationship type, but there is no exact amount of DNA that you will share with any particular relative.

-In order to use shared centimorgans (or total shared DNA) to figure out how you are related to your DNA match, you will have to take into consideration the total amount of shared DNA, the size of the largest segment, and known information about your DNA relative (i.e. their posted family tree or what they have told you about themselves).
+In order to use shared centimorgans (or total shared DNA) to figure out how you are related to your DNA match, you will have to take into consideration the total amount of shared DNA, the size of the longest segment, and known information about your DNA relative (i.e. their posted family tree or what they have told you about themselves).

 In other words, information obtained from total number of shared centimorgans and DNA segments can help you determine how far back you would need to look in your family tree to find the ancestors shared with your match.